-Joshua Tree National Park was named after the distinctive yucca trees that are found here in abundance.
+One of the most distinctive of the California desert areas, Joshua Tree National Park was named after the distinctive yucca trees that are found here in abundance.
 The Joshua Tree, known scientifically as "yucca brevifolia," is a member of the agave family and only grows in the Mojave Desert, an extreme ecosystem that includes Death Valley.
-Native Americans appreciated the tree for its practical uses: the fibrous leaves were woven into baskets, and the edible flower buds and seeds were a nutritious addition to the diet.
-In the 19th-century, Mormon pioneers named the tree after Joshua, the biblical figure, because they thought the twisted spiky branches resembled outstretched arms leading them to the Promised Land.
+Native Americans used the tree's fibrous leaves to make woven baskets, and the edible flower buds and seeds were a nutritious addition to the diet.
+It was Mormon pioneers in the 19th century who first used the moniker Joshua, because they thought the tree's twisted spiky branches resembled the biblical figure's outstretched arms leading them to the Promised Land.

 6 Laguna Beach: A Quintessential So-Cal Town

 About 55 miles south of Los Angeles, this quintessential Southern California beach town has a dreamy, carefree ambience.
 The sunny town is blessed with a mild climate year-round, an average of 281 days of sunshine, and seven miles of sandy shoreline.
 Sunbathers and nature enthusiasts come for the spectacular scenery, and surfers come for the great waves.
 During spring and summer, tourists can take a whale-watching and dolphin cruise and get incredibly close to these amazing marine mammals.